 A civil penalty can be issued at any time during an enforcement investigation but may only be imposed if the contravention or failure to comply occurred after 1 July 2022.

-The degree of harm resulting from the act based on existing site circumstances, notwithstanding any future proposal to mitigate such harm.
+The degree of harm resulting from the act based on existing site circumstances, having regard to impacts on the amenity of neighbours or the local area and any natural, architectural, historic or any other features of interest which may have been affected, notwithstanding any future proposal to mitigate such harm.

 Whether the person reasonably ought to have known that planning permission was required and, if so, whether they deliberately or negligently breached planning control and, in respect of the latter, the degree of negligence.
 Whilst it is not expected that everyone has a full understanding of planning regulations, the Department will typically expect a person to check with the Department whether planning permission is required prior to commencing development.
 Consideration will also be given as to whether a person benefitted from the breach.